davidola36/luminstore/README.md

-# Getting Started with Create React App
+# Getting Started with Luminstore

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To set up the project go into the project directiory and run (use yarn/npm)

+### `yarn install`
+install all the project dependencies

 ## Available Scripts